The Bible: In the Beginning...: Release

+Reception

 Critical reception

 Philip K. Scheuer of the Los Angeles Times wrote, "Director John Huston and his associates have wrought a motion picture that is not only magnificent almost beyond cinematic belief but that is also powerful, quaint, funny, thought-provoking and of course, this being the Old Testament, filled with portents of doom."
 Variety noted that "the world's oldest story—the origins of Mankind, as told in the Book of Genesis—is put upon the screen by director John Huston and producer Dino De Laurentiis with consummate skill, taste and reverence."
 It also commended the "lavish, but always tasteful production [that] assaults and rewards the eye and ear with awe-inspiring realism."

 Other reviews were less positive.
-Bosley Crowther of The New York Times wrote that the film had "extraordinary special effects" but was lacking "a galvanizing feeling of connection in the stories from Genesis," and "simply repeats in moving pictures what has been done with still pictures over the centuries.
+Bosley Crowther of The New York Times wrote that the film had "extraordinary special effects" but was lacking "a galvanizing feeling of connection in the stories from Genesis", and "simply repeats in moving pictures what has been done with still pictures over the centuries.
 That is hardly enough to adorn this medium and engross sophisticated audience."
-Richard L. Coe of The Washington Post described the film as "cautiously literary, impressive in some instances, absurd in others."
+Richard L. Coe of The Washington Post described the film as "cautiously literary, impressive in some instances, absurd in others".
 The Monthly Film Bulletin opined that "the seven or eight episodes are diffusely long, tediously slow, depressingly reverent.
 The liveliest of the lot is The Ark, with Huston himself as a jolly, Dr. Dolittle old Noah, and a lot of irrestistibly solemn and silly animals; but even here sheer length eventually wears down one's attention."
 Episcopal priest and author Malcolm Boyd wrote, "Its interpretation of Holy Scripture is fundamentalistic, honoring letter while ignoring (or violating) spirit.
 John Huston got bogged down in material of the Sunday School picture-book level and seems unable to have gotten out of the rut.
 It is an over-long (174 minutes plus intermission) picture, tedious and boring."
 In Leonard Maltin's annual home video guide the film is given a BOMB rating, its review stating, "Only Huston himself as Noah escapes heavy-handedness.
 Definitely one time you should read the Book instead."

 Box office

-The film earned rentals of $15 million in the United States and Canada during its initial theatrical release, which made it the second highest-grossing film of 1966.
+The film grossed $34.9 million in North America, making it the highest-grossing film of 1966.
+It earned $15 million in domestic rentals during its initial theatrical release.

 The film was the second most popular Italian production in Italy in 1966 with 11,245,980 admissions, just behind The Good, the Bad and the Ugly, and is the 15th most popular of all-time.

-According to Fox records, the film needed to earn $26,900,000 in rentals to break even and made $25,325,000 worldwide (as of December 11, 1970), making a loss of $1.5 million.
+According to Fox records, the film needed to earn $26,900,000 in rentals to break even and made $25,325,000 worldwide (as of 11 December 1970), making a loss of $1.5 million.

 Awards and nominations

-The film is recognized by American Film Institute in these lists: